Ross Perot Jr.

 Henry Ross Perot Jr. (born November 7, 1958) is an American real estate developer and businessman best known for his development of Alliance, Texas, an inland port near Fort Worth, and for making the first circumnavigation of the world in a helicopter, at age 23.

 Perot chairs multiple companies, including The Perot Group and Hillwood.
-He is the eldest child of American billionaire businessman and former United States presidential candidate Ross Perot.
+He is the eldest child of American billionaire businessman and former 1992 and 1996 U.S. presidential candidate Ross Perot.